CTUAvastLab/JsonGrinder.jl/docs/src/developers.md

 end
 ```

-And to make the function more error prone, we recommed to treat unknowns as missings
+And to make the function more error prone, we recommend to treat unknowns as missings
 ```julia
 (e::ExtractSentence)(s) = e(missing)
 ```

 ## Handling empty bags
-Handling empty bags is (almost) straigtforward by creating an empty bag, i.e. `BagNode(x, [0:-1])`.
+Handling empty bags is (almost) straightforward by creating an empty bag, i.e. `BagNode(x, [0:-1])`.
 The fundamental question is, what the `x` should be?
 There are two philosophically different ways with different tradeoffs (both are supported).

 1. `x = missing` is the natural approach, since empty bag does not have any instances and the inference (or backprop) on a sample does not need to descend into children.
 The drawback is that if one is processing a JSONs with sufficiently big schema, each `BagNode` can potentially create two types --- one with `missing` and the other with `x <: AbstractNode`.
 This will trigger a lot of compilation, which at the moment can take quite some time especially when calculating gradients with `Zygote`.
 2. `x <: AbstractNode` with `nobs(x) = 0`.
 In other words, `x` would be the same type as it is if it contains instances, but it does not any observations.
 This has the advantage that all extracted samples will be of the same type and therefore there will be only single compilation for inference (and gradients).
-This is nice, but at the expense of less elegant code and probably small overhead caused by descending into childrens.
+This is nice, but at the expense of less elegant code and probably small overhead caused by descending into children.
 This approach also needs a support from extractors, as creating an empty sample might be a bit tricky.
 As mentioned in preceding section, if an extractor wants its children to extract this special sample with zero observations, it asks them to extract a special singleton `JsonGrider.extractempty`.
 See above  `(e::ExtractSentence)(::Missing)` for an example.

-The behavior is controled by `Mill.emptyismissing!()` switch, where true means the first approach, false the second.
+The behavior is controlled by `Mill.emptyismissing!()` switch, where true means the first approach, false the second.

 Every neural network created by `Mill` can by default always handle both versions, even though it was trained with the other one.
 Finally, `catobs` can handle these situations seamlessly as well.